Bravolly/RoboFriends/README.md

 ## RoboFriends

-- A simple React website displaying contact cards and a usable search function.
+- A simple React+Redux website displaying contact cards and a usable search function.